 - Chocolate Ganache

-I hope this Chocolate Cupcake recipe becomes a go-to favorite for you!
-I cranked out 8 batches of cupcakes when I was developing the recipe and I am confident these are the ultimate chocolate cupcakes.
+My Chocolate Cupcake recipe is sure to become a go-to favorite for you!
+I cranked out 8 batches of cupcakes when I was developing the recipe, and I am confident these are the ultimate chocolate cupcakes.
+Let us know your favorite way to decorate in the comments!

 Ingredients